 If you don’t have Adobe Photoshop there are other alternatives to creating your own animated GIFs for your campaigns:

-The popular image hosting platform, Imgur has it’s own video to GIF converter available for free online – which is a great solution if you’re limited with your resources.
+The popular image hosting platform, Imgur has its own video-to-GIF converter available for free online, a great solution if you’re short on resources.
 However, with this tool you’ll be limited to converting just a 15-second clip of your video and the video must be hosted online on YouTube, Vimeo, or another video hosting platform.

 Optimizing your animated GIF

 Animated GIF file sizes can get rather large the more animation, frames and colors there are in the image.
 There are a few things you can do to help manage this: